MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/linting/eslint.md

 Minimal setting would be to use double quotes and semi-colons, or flip it to single quotes and no semi-colons.

+You can also use an IDE formatter or CLI (`eslint --fix`) to change files based on your config or default settings.

 For more detail than below, you can set level as 0, 1 or 2 - [Configuring rules](https://eslint.org/docs/user-guide/configuring.html#configuring-rules).